smirarab/pasta/doc/README.txt

 Workflow Settings (lower left)
 ##############################

-    * Checking the "Two-Phase" algorithm will cause SATe to only perform an initial alignment and tree search and return the results.
-It will NOT perform the SATe decomposition-merge algorithm.
+    * Checking the "Two-Phase" algorithm will cause SATé to only perform an initial alignment and tree search and return the results.
+It will NOT perform the SATé decomposition-merge algorithm.
 This is the same as running the "Aligner" and "Tree Estimator" on your own.

-    * Checking the "Extra RAxML Search" post-processing option will cause SATe to perform a final RAxML search on the alignment returned by the SATe algorithm.
+    * Checking the "Extra RAxML Search" post-processing option will cause SATé to perform a final RAxML search on the alignment returned by the SATé algorithm.
 This only makes sense if you are using a "Tree Estimator" other than RAxML.